LABORA-INF-UFG/paper-MACAK-2022/README.md

 ----
 ## Description

-Untrusted non-3GPP access Wi-Fi use case is an open-source implementation to provide untrusted non3GPP access to 5GCN according to 3GPP Release 15.
+Untrusted non-3GPP access Wi-Fi use-case aims to demonstrate a 5G core network access over a Wi-Fi network.
 All the access is done via N3IWF.

-If you have questions or comments, please email us: [my5G team](mailto:my5G.initiative@gmail.com).
+If you have questions or comments, please email us: [corresponding author](mailto:mario.lemes@ifg.edu.br).

 ## Documentation